samjbro/inglourious-BnBsterds/README.md

 As an owner of a space,
+so that I can confirm that a customer can use my space, I'd like the ability to approve the rental request.

+As an owner of a space,
-so that I can confirm that a customer can use my space, I'd like the ability to approve or reject the rental request.
+so that I can confirm that a customer can use my space, I'd like the ability to reject the rental request.

 As a customer,
 so that I can't book an unavailable space,